bazelbuild/starlark/spec.md

 first-class functions with lexical scope, and automatic memory management or _garbage collection_.

-Starlark is strongly influenced by Python, and is almost a subset of that language.
+Starlark is strongly influenced by Python, Starlark syntax is a strict subset of Python and Starlark semantics is almost a subset of that language.
 In particular, its data types and syntax for statements and expressions will be very familiar to any Python programmer.